learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 ## Alternatives
 If you need to support other versions of unity, consider using [flutter_unity_widget](https://pub.dev/packages/flutter_unity_widget) or [consult the Wiki](https://github.com/learntoflutter/flutter_embed_unity/wiki) for instructions on how to create your own platform-specific sub-package to this federated package to target different versions of Unity.

-Flutter Forward 2023 demonstrated [an early preview of 3D support directly in Dart using Impeller](https://www.youtube.com/watch?v=zKQYGKAe5W8&t=7067s&ab_channel=Flutter).
-If you need only basic 3D rendering, this may be a better alternative.

 # Setup